Coeliac Disease – what is it?

 Coeliac disease is an autoimmune condition that affects around 1 in 100 people in the UK, with many people being diagnosed in their adult life.
 In those with coeliac disease, when they eat any foods containing gluten, the body’s immune system attacks its own tissues.
 This causes the guts lining to be damaged, which hinders the absorption of nutrients from food.
 Coeliac disease is not an allergy or food intolerance and the only treatment option is a gluten-free diet.

-First of all, the tests will only work if you’ve eaten a diet containing at least 2 gluten meals a day for the past 6 weeks.
+If you are looking to test yourself for coeliac disease, the tests will only work if you’ve eaten a diet containing at least 2 gluten meals a day for the past 6 weeks.
 Although this isn’t very nice as it’ll probably make you feel unwell, it’s the only way to make sure the antibodies show up on the tests below.
-If any of the tests are positive, then the next step is to see a gastroenterologist who will take a biopsy of your gut.
-We can’t confirm coeliac disease with blood tests alone.

 Some people lack IgA antibodies and so this test can sometimes be negative.
 If you have symptoms, then other tests are advised.

 Coeliac Check Plus:

 - Tissue Transglutaminase IgA antibody (tTG IgA) - this is the best test for coeliac disease but is sometimes negative in people who lack IgA antibodies.